conrad-mukai/python-ebsave/README.md

 determine the region and instance ID from
 [instance metadata](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-instance-metadata.html)
 and proceed to manage snapshots for all volumes attached to the instance.
 The hostname used to tag snapshots will be taken from the local OS.
-If you don't want to create snapshots for specific volumes then use the `--skip` option.
+If you want to create snapshots for specific volumes (as opposed to all attached volumes) then use the `--devices` option.
 An example this is:

-    ebsave -s /dev/xvda
+    ebsave -d /dev/xvdf

 ### Run on Remote Instance